arduino/docs-content/content/hardware/03.nano/boards/nano-33-ble-sense/tutorials/get-started-with-machine-learning/get-started-with-machine-learning.md

 ![Running the micro_speech example.](assets/micro.gif)

-## How To Tun The Examples Using the Arduino IDE
+## How To Run The Examples Using the Arduino IDE

 Alternatively you can use try the same inference examples using Arduino IDE application.